cakephp/docs/en/plugins.rst

     For information on how to use elements from a plugin, look up :ref:`view-elements`

-Overriding Plugin Views from Inside Your Application
+Overriding Plugin Templates from Inside Your Application
 ----------------------------------------------------

 You can override any plugin views from inside your app using special paths.
-If you have a plugin called 'ContactManager' you can override the view files of the plugin with more application specific view logic by creating files using the following template ``src/Template/Plugin/[Plugin]/[Controller]/[view].ctp``.
+If you have a plugin called 'ContactManager' you can override the template files of the plugin with application specific view logic by creating files using the following template ``src/Template/Plugin/[Plugin]/[Controller]/[view].ctp``.
 For the Contacts controller you could make the following file::